Kadavi/Filesophy/README.md

-# Spring MVC and Hibernate template application

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.
+# Filesophy

+This code comprises a web application that can be built with Maven if you really wanted to, or check it out here filesophy.herokuapp.com

+It is a rough proof-of-concept design that modernizes uploading by adding seamless HTML5 fault tolerance to swerve around errors and prevent the user from having to repeat the process if a disconnection happens.

+Bottom line: if you disconnect your internet connection during an upload using Filesophy, it will wait for a signal and continue normally.

 ## Running the application locally